diegojromerolopez/diegojromerolopez.github.io/content/en/post/2023-09-02-misconceptions-about-code-comments.md

 - Comments are a syntomp of high complexity code.

 While the ideas have some merit, they are falacies.
-Developers could write high-quality comments that serve a purpose.
+Developers could write high-quality *comments that actually serve a purpose*.
 Having a minimal documentation in the code is needed for other developers to understand the inner workings of the project.
 Relationships, behaviours, types, how are a new developer understand this?
 Is he/she going to have a